nstanard/slack-skb/README.md

 ### AWS + Terraform + EC2

  - Terraform Managed ECS instance running the js-bolt app via docker
+    - REQUIRED: AWS profile/account setup with an IAM user
+    - REQUIRED: Generate the secret keys on the IAM user and put them in the ~/.aws/credentials file
+    - REQUIRED: Set a ~/.aws/config file with the region
+    - TODO: Run terraform commands againts the right AWS profile/account
+    - TODO: Create an ec2/ecs instance that runs this docker file
+    - TODO: Make the docker image run the bolt app

  - Terraform managed MongoDB instance that the js-bolt app can read/write to/from

 ### GCloud + Cloud Function